Wake Windows vs Sleep Cues

 See below table of approximate wake window durations for the various ages.

 Parents are especially shocked when they see that their child can only stay awake for 1-1.5 hours in the 4-5 month age range.
-But just watch your baby’s sleep cues and you will start to see it…
+But just watch your baby’s sleep cues or their mood and you should start to see it…

 Why are wake windows important?